XingFramework/xing-book/creating_the_application.md

 Let's create a new Xing project!
 CAUTION: the `xing new` will automatically generate directories and bundle a lot of gems.
 If you're worried about a tool automatically installing gems on your system, you should read ahead or practice on an isolated system.

     $ xing new crowdfundr

+    # OR if using rvm with gemsets:
+    $ xing new crowdfundr --with-gemsets

 This command should take a few minutes to run.
 It will generate a blank application in a subdirectory called ```crowdfundr```, change to it, and proceed to install the rubygems and npm modules necessary to support Xing development.